Louth, Lincolnshire: Shopping and local economy

+Demographics

+At the 2021 census, Louth's built up area had a population of 17,429.
+Of the findings, the ethnicity and religious composition of the ward was:

+The religious composition of the ward at the 2021 Census was recorded as:

 Community and culture

 The town's Playhouse Cinema is on Cannon Street, and is home to Louth Film Club, which won the British Federation of Film Societies' Film Society of the Year Award in 2008.
 Louth Playgoers Society's Riverhead Theatre is on Victoria Road, to the east of the town.

 Louth is home to The New Orleans Club, a not-for-profit members' club dedicated to keeping alive the music of jazz.

 Corinne Drewery, of British pop band Swing Out Sister, grew up in the area and retired English rock drummer Robert Wyatt is a resident.

 Transition Town Louth is a community project, which organizes various events in and around the town aimed at promoting awareness of climate change and unsustainable resources.
 Part of a large social movement, many Transition Towns are now developing.
 A sub-group, the Community Food Gardens are encouraging a shift towards sustainable communities.

 Sport and leisure

 The Meridian Leisure Centre opened on 6 February 2010.
 By 2013 had received almost one million visits and was home to over 20 clubs.
 It cost £12 million and consists of an 8-lane, 25-metre swimming pool and a two-level gym with over 80 pieces of equipment, along with a sports hall and other facilities.
 Louth Technology Hub, which is using 3D display technology, with a focus on sports groups and clubs, opened on the centre's upper floor in October 2013.

 Louth Tennis Centre is situated on Fairfield Industrial Estate to the north of the town and has indoor and outdoor tennis facilities.

 There is a multiuse sports pavilion on London Road, which includes football pitches, a cricket pitch and a multi-use astroturf pitch.

 Louth Cricket Club was formed in 1822 and play their home games at the London Road sports pavilion.

 Louth is home to Louth Town Football Club which plays in the Lincolnshire Football League.

 In the Wolds to the south-west of the town, around 4 miles away, is Cadwell Park motor racing circuit between the villages of Scamblesby and Tathwell.

 Louth also hosts Louth Cycle Club, Louth Swimming Club, Louth Old Boys (Football), Yom Chi Taekwondo, Kendojo Martial Arts, Louth Storm Basketball, Louth Chess Club, Louth Golf Course (Crowtree Lane) and Kenwick Park Golf Course (on the outskirts of the town) as well as archery, a model aircraft club which uses Strubby and Manby Airfields and a model radio controlled car club which uses Louth Tennis Centre.